dangoor/rpc/README.md

 * ElectronTransport: messaging over the Electron.js ipc system.
 * LocalObserverTransport: messaging over a shared EventEmitter.
 (When both WranggleRpc endpoints are in the same window/process.)
 * PostMessageTransport: messaging over window.postMessage.
 (When communicating across browser windows/iframes.)
-* RelayTransport: bridge between two other transports, when a message needs to hop across an intermediate window/process.
 * WebSocketTransport: messaging over websocket.
 (Communicating between browser and WebSocket server)

+Additional, _Relay_ can be used as a bridge between two transports, when a message needs to hop across an intermediate window/process.
 You can also create your own custom transports.

 Each transport has its own configuration options.
 Take a look at the README for the ones you plan on using.